 A 4-Step IT Strategy to Optimize Complex Websites

 1.)
-Search Engine Optimization – Speed metrics, such as page load time, are a real factor in Google’s search algorithm.
+Search Engine Optimization – If you’re wondering how important site speed is for SEO, here is something to think about.
+Speed metrics, such as page load time, are a real factor in Google’s search algorithm.
 If a website is slow, it will be penalized in SEO rankings and traffic will drop.

 4 Steps to Optimize Complex Websites

 We’ve established that application speed matters, but there is no magic bullet to load an application quickly.
-Instead, IT departments must rely on well thought out strategy and meticulous execution to ensure applications are delivered to end-users as intended.
+Instead, IT departments must rely on well-thought-out strategies and meticulous execution to ensure applications are delivered to end-users as intended.

 Step #1: Figure Out Who’s Driving the Boat?

-The dizzying Gartner chart below visualizes proliferation of the digital marketing ecosystem.
+The dizzying Gartner chart below visualizes the proliferation of the digital marketing ecosystem.
 This puts the CMO in charge of an increasing number of online assets.
-It also creates friction between marketing and IT along several intersection points.
+It also creates friction between marketing and IT at several intersection points.

 In short, today’s CMO calls for faster, more complex applications.
 This causes discomfort for IT because, more often than not, they are on the hook to make the complicated system marketing requires.